BSP to go solo in Assembly bypolls, alliance with SP intact for now

 A total of 11 assembly bypolls are due in UP after MLAs won the Lok Sabha polls.

+[Why it may not be a bad outing for the BJP in UP after all]

+Furthermore, the BSP supremo said her relationship with Akhilesh Yadav isn't only for politics.
+"Ever since SP-BSP coalition took place, SP chief Akhilesh Yadav and his wife Dimple Yadav have given me a lot of respect.
+I also forgot all our differences in the interest of the nation and gave them respect.
+Our relation isn't only for politics, it'll continue forever," she was quoted as saying by news agency ANI.

 In Uttar Pradesh, the BJP won 62 of 80 parliamentary seats in Lok Sabha elections, nine seats less than 2014, and its Apna Dal ally won two seats.
 The SP-BSP alliance's tally settled at 15.
-The vote share of both parties (combined) dropped from 42.2% (2014) to 37.3%.
+The vote share of both parties (combined) dropped from 42.2 per cent (2014) to 37.3 per cent.
 Both SP and BSP had expected that the vote shares put together will help them win big but they failed.

 The BSP had contested the 2019 Lok Sabha Elections on 38 seats of Uttar Pradesh in a pre-poll alliance with the Samajwadi Party and Rashtriya Lok Dal.
 The Samajwadi Party contested on 37 seats while RLD contested on three seats; two seats of Amethi and Raebareli were left for Congress.